Swimming is one of the best full-body workouts you can do to increase your strength, stamina, and overall well-being.

 The brace comes with 3/16” thick premium-grade neoprene material to offer you better compression and targeted heat retention.
 This also helps in improving the circulation around your sore ankle.

-Also, its flexible figure-eight straps are highly adjustable to provide you optimal support when you are into water.
+Also, its flexible figure-eight straps are highly adjustable to provide you with optimal support when you are in the water.

 This water-resistant ankle brace is not only good for athletes but also for non-athletes.